 We cannot address the big questions without understanding their historical dimension.

-I am professor of strategy and history at the University of Bristol School of Management.
-Previously I worked at Aston Business School and the University of Liverpool Management School.
-I am currently joint editor-in-chief for Business History and serve on the editorial board of Organization Studies and on the council of the British Academy of Management.
+I am professor of strategy at the University of Birmingham Business School.
+Previously I worked at the University of Bristol, Aston Business School and the University of Liverpool Management School.
+I am currently joint editor-in-chief for Business History and serve on the editorial board of Organization Studies, Accounting History, and is co-Vice-Chair for Research & Publication at the British Academy of Management.

 What are your main research interests?